FrankDocu/Lichess-Development-Onboarding/translation_context.md

 The sound control is in the top bar of every page, on the right side.=This sentence informs you where the sound control is on lichess.
 Appears on your account preferences page: http://lichess.org/account/preferences

 Your preferences have been saved.=This sentence appears on the bottom of your account preferences page. http://lichess.org/account/preferences.
-It informs you that all the changes you've made have been saved.
+It informs you that all the changes you have made have been saved.

 None=Choose this option if you want to disable piece animation (movement).
 Appears on your account preferences page: http://lichess.org/account/preferences